 The state of Pennsylvania requires annual vehicle safety inspections to ensure that your vehicles are maintained and safe to operate.
 Safety Inspections can prevent vehicle failure on the highways and crashes that may result in injuries or death.
 Vehicle safety inspections are performed at official PennDOT Inspection Stations, like Autotexs Collision And Auto Repair, in Canadensis, PA.
-For the current 2021 Inspection fee, it's best to call us as the fee is subject to change.
-These fees do not include the cost of repairs to bring your vehicle into compliance.

 You can get vehicle safety inspections at any official PennDOT Inspection Stations.
 These are usually licensed auto repair shops like ours here at Autotexs Collision and Auto Repair in Canadensis, PA.
 For more information, you can visit the PenDott Official Website here

 No. Your Vehicle safety inspection sticker will still have the same expiration month for the next year.
 Getting your inspection done early is a good idea and recommended if you feel like your vehicle may not pass the required inspections. this allows time for the required repairs to be completed before your sticker expires.

 Yes.
 And, we recommend you should.
 Especially if your check engine light is on or you suspect your vehicle may fail the test.
 You should allow enough time for any repairs to be made to bring your vehicle into inspection compliance.
 You can get your inspection done up to 90 days before the final deadline.
 You can get it done any time not only in the calendar month in which it is due, but also in the two calendar months prior.
 So if your vehicle is due for inspection in August, you can get it done as early as June.